JmsBtlr111/couch/README.txt

 method throughout development

 The ‘couch/spec’ folder is where client-side tests have been done.
-The jasmine.yml file is used to configure the Jasmine instance used for testing and the test.js file contains the unit tests themselves.
+The jasmine.yml file is used to configure the Jasmine instance used for testing and a javascript file for each controller that has been tested